Ladysnake/Ladysnake.github.io/wiki/requiem/commands.md

 All Requiem commands start with `/requiem`.
 Most of them take an optional player argument.
 If that argument is not given, the target of the command will be the command executor.

 - `/requiem remnant`
-    - `/requiem remnant set <true|false> [player]`: sets the remnant status of a player.
-(Remnants are called demons in the lore, they turn into ghosts when they die)
+    - `/requiem remnant set <true|false> [player]`: sets the remnant status of a player (Remnants are also called demons in the lore, they turn into ghosts when they die).
+      This command by itself does not prevent the choice menu from appearing on next death.
     - `/requiem remnant query [player]`: queries the remnant status of a player.
 - `/requiem vagrant` <span class="badge badge-secondary">&gt; 2.0.0</span>
     - `/requiem vagrant set <true|false> [player]`: sets the vagrant status of a remnant player.
 If `true`, the player will become an ethereal ghost.